 Other immune modulating drugs focus on a part of the immune system called antibodies.
 These Y-shaped snippets of protein have various functions, but basically they attach to something the body needs to pay attention to and flag it for immune system attention.
 Here’s an example: When a virus invades a cell, it drills through the cell’s membrane, takes over and makes copies until the cell bursts, sending the new virus particles out to infect other cells.
 As the virus travels, some of these bad actors trip an immune system “red alert.”
 After a series of events, immune cells called B cells transform into plasma cells and begin to churn out antibodies.
-Some antibodies are generalists and smother the invading virus, basically gluing it into an immobile, sticky mess.
-Other antibodies fit like a key into a lock on the virus membrane, blocking it from drilling into a new cell and continuing the process of replication.
+These antibodies bind to different pieces of the virus.
+Some can fit like a key into a lock on the virus membrane, blocking it from drilling into a new cell and continuing the process of replication.

 According to an article in Nature, antibodies were first discovered in the blood of animals exposed to diphtheria or tetanus toxin more than 100 years ago.
 But it was difficult to isolate just one type of antibody and reproduce it for study.